Wayne State University

 Related degree offerings include:

-Bachelor of Science in Mechanical Engineering (Offered at South Campus) Mechanical engineering is a creative discipline that draws upon a number of basic sciences to design devices, machines, processes and systems that involve mechanical work and its conversion from, and into, different forms of energy.
+Bachelor of Science in Mechanical Engineering (Offered at ATEC/South Campus) Mechanical engineering is a creative discipline that draws upon a number of basic sciences to design devices, machines, processes and systems that involve mechanical work and its conversion from, and into, different forms of energy.
 It includes: converting thermal, chemical and nuclear energy into mechanical energy through engines and power plants; transporting energy via devices like heat exchangers, pipelines, gears and linkages; and using energy for a variety of goods and services that benefit society such as transportation vehicles of all kinds, manufacturing tools and equipment, biomedical engineering, and household appliances.
 Mechanical engineers are also involved in the selection of materials for almost all manufactured products, to help ensure their structural integrity before they are sold in the marketplace.
 The design and manufacture of automobiles and airplanes are excellent examples of the usage of mechanical engineering concepts.

 Master of Education with a major in Special Education and a concentration in Autism Spectrum Disorder WSU develops professionals who are committed to helping others acquire the knowledge, skills and understanding necessary to participate in and contribute to a complex, changing society.
 This program is designed as an endorsement program to meet the Michigan Department of Education Special Education rules for teacher preparation in the area of autism spectrum disorders.
 It is appropriate for educators with elementary or secondary certification with a teaching major in an approved content area.